MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/deploy/What-s-New-in-Active-Directory-Domain-Services-Installation-and-Removal.md

     If you join the target server to the domain and then perform the installation using a smart card, the installation succeeds.

--   **The ADDSDeployment module does not run under 32\-bit processes.** If you are automating deployment and configuration of [!INCLUDE[win8_server_2](includes/win8_server_2_md.md)] using a script that includes an ADDSDeployment cmdlet and any other cmdlet that does not support native 64\-bit processes, the script can fail with an error that indicates the ADDSDeployment cmdlet cannot be found.
+-   **The ADDSDeployment module does not run under 32\-bit processes.** If you are automating deployment and configuration of  Windows Server 2012  using a script that includes an ADDSDeployment cmdlet and any other cmdlet that does not support native 64\-bit processes, the script can fail with an error that indicates the ADDSDeployment cmdlet cannot be found.

     In this case, you need to run the ADDSDeployment cmdlet separately from the cmdlet that does not support native 64\-bit processes.

--   There is a new file system in [!INCLUDE[win8_server_2](includes/win8_server_2_md.md)] named Resilient File System.
+-   There is a new file system in  Windows Server 2012  named Resilient File System.
 Do not store the Active Directory database, log files, or SYSVOL on a data volume formatted with Resilient File System \(ReFS\).
 For more information about ReFS, see [Building the next generation file system for Windows: ReFS](http://blogs.msdn.com/b/b8/archive/2012/01/16/building-the-next-generation-file-system-for-windows-refs.aspx).

--   In Server Manager, servers that run AD DS or other server roles on a Server Core installation and have been upgraded to [!INCLUDE[win8_server_2](includes/win8_server_2_md.md)], the server role can appear with red status, even though events and status are collected as expected.
-Servers that run a Server Core installation of a preliminary release [!INCLUDE[win8_server_2](includes/win8_server_2_md.md)] can also be impacted.
+-   In Server Manager, servers that run AD DS or other server roles on a Server Core installation and have been upgraded to  Windows Server 2012 , the server role can appear with red status, even though events and status are collected as expected.
+Servers that run a Server Core installation of a preliminary release  Windows Server 2012  can also be impacted.

 ### Active Directory Domain Services installation hangs if an error prevents critical replication
 If the AD DS installation encounters an error during the critical replication phase, the installation can hang indefinitely.
 For example, if networking errors prevent critical replication from completing, the installation will not proceed.